Dozens of dogs tested in French search for woman's forest killers - Journal du Cameroun

 In a Facebook message she also wrote that a German shepherd was on the prowl but police had yet to identify that dog, Trinh said.

-Pilarski’s partner Christophe told BFM channel that when he arrived on the scene around 45 minutes later he came across hunting hounds first of all and a rider.
+Pilarski’s partner Christophe told France’s BFM news channel that when he arrived on the scene around 45 minutes later he came across hunting hounds and a rider.

-He then saw a pack of “around 30” dogs near a ravine where he found her body as well as the couple’s own dog Curtis, whom he said had been bitten on the head.
+He then saw a pack of “around 30” dogs near a ravine where he found her body as well as the couple’s own dog, whom he said had been bitten on the head.

 Sobbing during the interview, he told BFM that what he initially mistook for a log turned out to be Pilarski’s bare stomach.